shakebugs/shake-docs/docs/android/shake-ui/inspect-screen.md

 </table>

-## Show the Inspect button
+## Hide the Inspect button

-The *Inspect* button is an optional and feature that [can be disabled](android/configuration-and-data/new-ticket-screen-elements.md) by passing the appropriate value to the Shake configuration.
+The *Inspect* button is an optional element and [can be disabled](/android/configuration-and-data/new-ticket-screen-elements#inspect-button).